lukeify/notes/AWS/Cloud Practitioner (CLF-C01) & Developer Associate (DVA-C02) Certifications.md

 ![GLue ETL Diagram](../images/aws-certifications/glue-etl.drawio.svg)

-There is also **Glue Data Catalog** (part of the Glue family), is a catalog of your datasets within your AWS infrastructure, which can be used by other AWS services such as Athena, Redshift, EMR, to build schemas for those datasets.
+There is also **Glue Data Catalog** (part of the Glue family), that is a catalog of your datasets within your AWS infrastructure, which can be used by other AWS services such as Athena, Redshift, EMR, to build schemas for those datasets.

 #### Database Migration Service